B3RT1337/Lookup-Bot/README.md

 # LookupBot
 A command-based tool that provides detailed information about URLs, including DNS records, IP address lookup, and subdomain enumeration using various external APIs.
-It allows users to easily perform network and security-related queries through simple commands like /lookup and /getsub.
+It enables users to perform network and security-related queries with simple commands like /lookup to get detailed URL information, /getsub to enumerate subdomains, and /iplookup to retrieve IP address details, making it easier to gather essential data for analysis and troubleshooting.

 # DEFAULT PORT 3000 CHANGE IF YOU WANT
 # http://localhost:3000